suislanchez/openDAW/README.md

 # openDAW

-**openDAW** is a next-generation web-based Digital Audio Workstation (DAW) designed to democratize music production.
+**openDAW** is a next-generation web-based Digital Audio Workstation (DAW) designed to democratize music production and to resurface the process of making music.
 Our mission is to make high-quality music creation accessible to everyone, regardless of their background or resources.

 ## Open-Source Release